Mike Pence calls West Point grads the ‘best of the best’

 The 110 African Americans who graduated were double the number from 2013.

+Pence did not serve in the military but noted that his late father served with the Army in the Korean War.

+“And as I stand before you today here at West Point I can’t help but think that First Lt.
+Edward J. Pence, looking down from glory, is finally impressed with his third son,” Pence said.
+“So thank you for the honor.”

-This was Pence’s second visit to West Point and his first as commencement speaker.
+The ceremony was Pence’s second visit to West Point and his first as commencement speaker.